ermcgrew/flywheel/naccsc/READ_ME_check_new_session_names.md

 check_new_session_names.py runs weekly via cron job set up by Emily on bscsub cluster.
 Program checks that new flywheel session names have the correct format and fixes them, if enough information is present.
-Then emails log to Emily, who manually fixes any sessions with unknown information.
+Log is emailed to Emily, who manually fixes any sessions with unknown information.

 ### Fuctions
 - main()